Krakenar/Krakenar/backend/README.md

 - `ADMIN_BASE_PATH`: the base path of the administration interface.
 Defaults to `admin`.
 - `ADMIN_ENABLE_SWAGGER`: a boolean value indicating whether or not to enable Swagger UI.
 Should not be enabled in Production environment for security purposes.
 Defaults to `false`.
+- `ADMIN_TITLE`: the title of the API, used for `/api` route and Swagger UI.
+Defaults to `Krakenar API`.
+- `ADMIN_VERSION`: the version of the API, used for `/api` route and Swagger UI.
+Defaults to current API version.
 - `AUTHENTICATION_ACCESS_TOKEN_LIFETIME_SECONDS`: the default lifetime of access tokens, in seconds.
 Defaults to `300` (5 minutes).
 - `AUTHENTICATION_ACCESS_TOKEN_TYPE`: the token type of access tokens.
 Defaults to `at+jwt`.
 - `AUTHENTICATION_ENABLE_BASIC`: a boolean value indicating whether or not to enable Basic authentication.
 API keys should be preferred in Production environment for security purposes.
 Defaults to `false`.